 Onboarding processes are a particular challenge.
 Even during their first days or weeks, many of our new colleagues work hybrid or even fully remote.
-During this time it is very important to offer the colleagues quick and individual support.
+During this time, it is critical to offer the colleagues quick and individual support.
 It is important to pick them up where they are and to accompany their progress.

 Doing all this from a distance is not always easy.
-During the initial days the new employees might feel uncomfortable to ask questions they cannot ask from desk to desk.
+During the initial days, the new employees might feel uncomfortable asking questions they cannot ask from desk to desk.
 In addition, it was initially difficult for me in HR to combine all the important documents and information in one place for new employees at home and on site.

 “Printed text documents are not interactive or sustainable.
 With Conceptboard we and our new colleagues can design the onboarding process individually and can illustrate the important information in a clear and well-structured way.” – Nathalie